 A Short Introduction to Sport Psychology

 The first concept you must get crystal clear in your mind is the difference between Psychology and Psychiatry.
-These are two sciences that are very, very different and often misunderstood and confused.
+These are two sciences that are very, very different and are often misunderstood and confused.
 Make sure that you don’t confuse the two.

 Sport Psychology and you

 Fundamentally there are three basic factors that influence our sporting ability namely physical fitness, technical skills and mental skills.
 Although many sports performers will spend a lot of their time developing their fitness and technical skills, the mental side of the athletes’ make up is often totally neglected or at best, not paid enough attention to.
 It is an often overlooked fact that it is amazing how good we can be at allowing our minds to work against us.
-For example even before we start an activity, we can often find a number of reasons for failure – inner doubt, bad weather, lack of practice, tiredness, anxiety, stress – and thus find ourselves performing ‘up to’ (or more realistically ‘down to’) our now preconceived, predefined expectations.
+For example even before we start an activity, we can often find a number of reasons for failure – inner doubt, bad weather, lack of practice, tiredness, anxiety, stress – and thus find ourselves performing ‘up to’ (or more likely ‘down to’) our now pre-conceived and predefined expectations.